Photo Phishing Scam: How To Keep Your Pond Safe From Scammers

 We've provided an example for you below.

 I have been made aware that your site is hosting pictures I photographed without credit or compensation.
-I need you to know that this is infringing on my copyright-protected I.P. and that you are violating my rights as defined in section 101 of U.S. code 17.
+I need you to know that this is infringing on my copyright-protected I.P.
+You are violating my rights as defined in section 101 of U.S. code 17.

 This letter is an official, legal notice, and it will be treated as such in a court of law.